-I am currently a postdoctoral fellow in the labs of Christopher Moore and Micheal Frank in the Department of Neuroscience at Brown University.
-My graduate training was with Joshua Berke at the University of Michigan, where I received a PhD from the Graduate Program in Neuroscience.
-I earned a BS in Neuroscience from the University of Minnesota, Twin Cities.
+I am a Gray Fellow at Howard Hughes Medical Institute and postdoctoral fellow in the labs of Christopher I. Moore and Micheal J. Frank at the Department of Neuroscience, Brown University.
+My PhD training was with Joshua D. Berke (now UCSF) at the University of Michigan.
+I received a BS in Neuroscience from University of Minnesota.

-I am broadly interested in brain computations that underlie flexible behavioral-control and learning.
-I specifically study the neurotransmitter dopamine and basal-ganglia mechanisms for reward-learning and motivational vigor.
+I am broadly interested in brain computations for flexible behavioral-control and learning.
+I have especially focused on the neurotransmitter dopamine and basal-ganglia mechanisms for reward-learning and motivational vigor.
 I combine interdisciplinary approaches to gain a deeper understanding of precise anatomical, temporal and functional organization of decision-circuits.
-I have extensive experience in:

 I am extensively trained in sophisticated rodent behavioral approaches, together with a variety of experimental methods for neural activity assay and control (e.g. high-density electrophysiology, in vivo neurotransmitter measurement, in vivo one and two-photon microscopy together with neural control).
 I am now receiving additional training to formalize theories that integrate my experimental findings into multilevel neurocomputational models for tandem and cyclical advances in modeling and empirical work.

 Specific research questions I am actively pursuing are: